Written by John Immel,

 Make Peace with PittaAs things heat up, it's important not to overexert yourself.
 The enthusiasm to run, climb and bike can leave you feeling depleted, dehydrated and exhausted if you don't maintain proper nutrition.
 Not only this, but a whole raft of Pitta symptoms tend to flare up as we enter the summer months.
 Feeling stressed, irritable or tossing and turning at night?
 Heartburn, itchy eyes or skin irritations giving you grief?
 If so, it's likely you are overheating from the inside out.

 This June, we at Joyful Belly have compiled a list of the top 10 recipes to help you beat the mounting heat.
 Not only will they leave you feeling cool, calm and collected, they also work to reduce an aggravation in Pitta dosha - the root cause of many summer ailments.
-To breeze through June feeling refreshed, think juicy, cooling, sweet and light!
+Breeze through June feeling refreshed with these juicy, cooling, sweet and light recipes!

 Rehydrate and ReplenishAs temperatures rise, you are at risk of dehydration if you don't adjust your liquid intake accordingly.
 A creative and colorful way to combat dehydration is to experiment with smoothies.
 Smoothies can be hit or miss for digestion.
 Many popular recipes contain bad food combinations that lead to the formation of digestive toxins known as ama.
 Most are also laden with ice which puts the digestive system under great strain.